lightonai/transfer-learning-opu/README.md

 `int8` just drop the `-features_path` argument.

 If you want to just extract the dataset features you can use the `tensorrt_extract_features.py`.

+## Hardware specifics

+All the simulations have been run on a Tesla P100 GPU with 16GB memory and a Intel(R) Xeon(R) Gold 6128 CPU @ 3.40GHz with 12 cores.
+For the int8 simulations we use an RTX 2080 with 12GB memory.